 - It’s a hell of a thing that your parents’ constant smoking sickens your fiancée, who later becomes your wife.
 It’s a hell of a thing, after visiting your parents with your wife, to have to bag and wash your clothes to remove the stench of the smoke

-- It’s a hell of a thing, as an adult, to beg and plead for months with your parents to keep their house smoke-free for just the time that you visit them -- for not only your health, but also for your wife’s health, and yet they refuse.
+- It’s a hell of a thing, as an adult, to reason, plead, and beg for months with your parents to keep their house smoke-free for just the time that you visit them -- for not only your health, but also for your wife’s health, and yet they refuse.
 Then, with disappointment and determination, you tell them that you will no longer visit them at their house, but you also say that they are always welcome to visit you at your smoke-free house.
-In their rage, they reply that they will never visit you again.
+In their anger, they reply that they will never visit you again.
 And so, you don’t talk for 20 years

 - It’s a hell of thing, much, much later, to watch your Father and your Mother tethered to an oxygen machine just so they can breathe